This site uses affiliates. Thank you for buying through our links and supporting this blog.

 2. Learn to fly your drone

 Now that you’ve got your drone (and hopefully some extra batteries) and know some basic rules, it is time to start flying!
-You’ve probably heard plenty of stories about people crashing their expensive drone and you obviously don’t want to become one of those people but don’t worry, flying a drone is really easy.
+You’ve probably heard plenty of stories about people crashing their expensive drones and you obviously don’t want to become one of those people but don’t worry, flying a drone is really easy.
 When the drone is up in the air and you let go of the controls it won’t come crashing down, in fact, it will just hover in place and literally just sits there until you tell it what to do.
 On top of that, most drones have sensors that prevent it from crashing into things, and when the battery is getting low it will automatically return to its take-off point.
 Drones nowadays also come with software that streams the camera feed from your drone directly to your smartphone, so you see what your drone sees.
 Now, how easy is that?!
 Take some time to get used to the controls and use common sense when flying your drone and you’ll be alright.

 3. Shoot in RAW